A CNN With Multi-scale Convolution for Hyperspectral Image Classification using Target-Pixel-Orientation scheme: Conclusion

 \section{Conclusion}

 In this paper, a hybrid of 3-D and 2-D CNN-based network architecture is proposed for \emph{HSI} classification.
 We also propose a strategy (namely, target-pixel orientation (\emph{TPO})) to incorporate spatial and spectral information of \emph{HSI}.
-In general, classification accuracy degrades due to mis-classification at the boundary region.
+In general, classification accuracy degrades due to a class having different spectral signatures in HSI.
+With incorporation of spectral and spatial information together, classification accuracy can be improved.
+But, mis-classification at the boundary region still exists as the spatial neighborhood is different in a boundary region compared to a non-boundary region.
 Our approach attempts to take care of this limitation by using the orientation of the Target-pixel-view.
 Our architectural design of neural network exploits point-wise 3-D convolutions for band reduction whereas we adopt multi-scale 2-D inception like architecture for feature extraction.
-We have tested the granular arrangement of multi-scale convolutions in inception like architecture in \emph{(TPO-CNN2)}.
-We find \emph{TPO-CNN2} provides better results compared to \emph{TPO-CNN1}.
+We have tested the granular arrangement of multi-scale convolutions in inception like architecture in \emph{MS-CNN2}.
+We find \emph{MS-CNN2} provides better results compared to \emph{MS-CNN1}.
 The experimental results with real hyperspectral images demonstrates the positive impact of including \emph{TPO} strategy.
 Also, the proposed work improves the performance of the classification accuracy compared to the state of the art methods even with a smaller number of training samples (For example, 150 samples per class).
-All the experimental results suggest that the arrangement of multi-scale convolutions in \emph{TPO-CNN2} provides more useful features compared to \emph{TPO-CNN1}.
+All the experimental results suggest that the arrangement of multi-scale convolutions in \emph{MS-CNN2} provides more useful features compared to \emph{MS-CNN1}.
+Experiments show that TPO-scheme is working better in \emph{MS-CNN2}.

 \ifCLASSOPTIONcaptionsoff

 \fi